eduard-balamatiuc/faf-pad-ghost-hunters/README.md

         ```

 - `PUT /users/{user_id}/currency/transactions` - Available in User Management Service
+    - Path Parameters

+        `user_id` - ID of the User that should be rewarded.

     - Description

         Update Balance and Level of the Player according to the correctness of the predictions.